tardate/LittleArduinoProjects/README.md

-# 209 Little Electronics and Arduino Projects
+# 210 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [LedPanelDisplay72R02](./playground/LedPanelDisplay72R02) - test a 7-digit & 7-status indicator LED display
+> Latest addition:sparkles: [AudioAmps/TDA7297Kit](./Electronics101/AudioAmps/TDA7297Kit) - testing a TDA7297 audio amplifier kit (pump up the jam)

 Just my collection of electronics projects, many involving an Arduino in one way or another.